Ranked

 Now that Mahogany Ridge and Fish Creek Canyon have been absorbed by the resort, there is no backcountry accessible from Steamboat.
 However, there are some excellent areas for backcountry skiing in the Steamboat Springs area including Buffalo Pass and Rabbit Ears Pass.
 Check out Steamboat Powdercats for snowcat skiing on Buffalo Pass, which is home to the deepest annual snowpack in Colorado.

-Eating Out
+Eating Out in Steamboat

 Unlike many Colorado ski towns, Steamboat Springs predates the Steamboat ski resort, and therefore a lot of the best dining options are located off the resort.
 There are still some really solid restaurants on-mountain and in the base area, however.